-- d.
+- e.
 Notes receivable from participants Participants may borrow from their account the lesser of up to 50 percent of their account balance (other than the Retirement Account and the Retiree Health Care Account) or \$50,000 with a maximum of two loans outstanding at a time.
 Interest will be fixed for the duration of the loan at the prime rate (obtained from Reuters) in effect at the time the loan is entered into plus one percent, with the rate set each quarter.
 The loans are secured by the balance in the participant's account.
-The loans bear interest at rates that range from 4.25 to 6.50 percent and from 4.25 to 6.25 percent on loans outstanding December 31, 2019 and 2018 respectively.
+The loans bear interest at rates that range from 4.25 to 6.50 percent and from 4.25 to 6.50 percent on loans outstanding December 31, 2020 and 2019 respectively.
+Prepayment of the entire outstanding loan can be made at any time without penalty.
+When payments are not timely received, the loan are recorded at net realizable value in the financial statements.
 Principal and interest are paid ratably through payroll deductions and/or manual loan repayments.
-Loans are recorded at net realizable value in the financial statements. - e.
-Investment options Please refer to the Summary Plan Description for details on the investment options offered by the Plan policies:
+Loans are recorded at net realizable value in the financial statements. - f.
+Investment options Please refer to the Summary Plan Description for details on the investment options offered by the Plan.